vanshul22/CRUD_App/README.md

     { "name": "vanshul", "programming_language": "Python", "age": 23, "have_job": true }.
 *   PATCH : http://localhost:9000/persons/id_number_here | Please send json parameters any of this schema ()=>
     { "name": "vanshul", "programming_language": "Python", "age": 23, "have_job": true }.
-*   DELETE : http://localhost:9000/persons/id_number_here | It will delete a particular id person.
+*   DELETE : http://localhost:9000/persons/id_number_here | It will delete a particular id of a person.

 }